tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 collision).
 They need at least 10 ships present to form a fleet, and form fleets of 0 to 15 ships.
 The retreat chance is set at 100%; i.e. they will never retreat until destroyed.

+The Mass Displacement Podule can also trigger automatically in two specific instances.
+If an asteroid is about to move off the edge of the screen, and it is not affected by a gravity nullifier effect, it will teleport.
+It will also teleport to avoid an asteroid collision, if necessary; however, only if it cannot resolve the collision by firing a Mega missile (i.e. it has no Mega, no missile silos, or the colliding asteroid is an Ax'zilant colony).
+A Mass Displacement Podule is required on the teleporting asteroid in these circumstances.

 ### Art inspiration